MKTG 4362 · Market Strategy Capstone · MarkStrat Simulation · Industry Albatross

 The Arena

-MarkStrat is the strategy simulation used in MBA and capstone marketing programs: student-run firms compete in a simulated consumer-electronics category (Sonites), making granular decisions every period — R&D feature targets, price points, production plans, advertising budgets and messaging, channel staffing.
-The market clears everyone's moves simultaneously, then publishes the results.
+MarkStrat is the strategy simulation used in a lot of MBA and capstone marketing programs.
+Four student-run firms compete in the same simulated electronics market (the Sonites), and every period each team makes a stack of granular decisions — R&D feature targets, pricing, production volumes, ad budgets and messaging, sales-force staffing.
+Once everyone locks in, the market resolves all four teams' moves at once and publishes the results.

 The Prize

-The market itself tripled while we fought over it.
+The market more than tripled while we competed for it.

 The Handicap

-In MarkStrat, budget is performance-linked: each period's allowance is a function of the previous period's results.
-A weak start compounds.
-So does a strong one — which meant the early periods would decide who got to play offense for the rest of the game.
+In MarkStrat, your budget each period is tied to how you performed the period before.
+A weak start compounds — but so does a strong one, which meant the first couple of periods would basically decide who got to play offense for the rest of the game.

 The Flywheel

-By Period 8 our marketing budget was $25.3M — the largest in the industry — while Rumble, who out-earned us at the start, was allocated $9.0M.
+By Period 8 our marketing budget was $25.3M, the largest in the industry, while Rumble — who out-earned us at the start — was working with $9.0M.

 The Thesis

-MarkStrat sells market research the way the real world does — à la carte and expensive.
-Consumer surveys, panel data, semantic scales, competitive ad estimates, market forecasts, advertising and commercial-team experiments: ten studies per market, per period.
+MarkStrat sells market research the same way the real world does — piece by piece — and it's expensive.
+Consumer surveys, panel data, semantic scales, competitive ad estimates, market forecasts, plus advertising and commercial-team experiments: ten separate studies per market, every period.

-I bought all of them, every period, from the first turn onward — $6.1M cumulative, spent while we had the least money to spare.
-Each period's bundle ran ~40 pages of tables.
-Most teams, by their own admission, didn't read them.
+I bought all of them, every period, starting from the very first turn — $6.1M in total, and most of it spent when we had the least to spare.
+Each bundle came out to around 40 pages of tables.
+From what I could tell, most teams never really read them.
+That was our edge.

 Data → Coordinates

-Semantic-scale studies report each segment's ideal product on a 1–7 scale, attribute by attribute.
-If the Savers' ideal price scored 2.0, we set our marketing sliders to 1.9 — betting rivals would sit on the published ideal or ignore it entirely.
+The semantic-scale studies give you each segment's ideal product on a 1–7 scale, one attribute at a time.
+So if the Savers' ideal price came back at 2.0, we'd set our marketing to 1.9 — a small, deliberate undercut, betting the other teams would either sit right on the published number or ignore it.

-The experiment studies quantified the marginal return of the next dollar of advertising or the next salesperson before we spent it.
-We built Excel calculators to convert report values straight into R&D inputs.
+The experiment studies were just as useful: they told us the marginal return on the next dollar of advertising, or the next salesperson, before we actually spent it.
+We built our own Excel calculators to turn those report values straight into R&D targets.

 Positioning · Period 1

-We plotted every brand on the two dimensions the semantic scales ranked most important to consumers: price and processing power.
-Period 1 told a clean story: our budget brand MOST sat usefully close to the Savers' ideal, but MOVE was stranded in no-man's-land — and Turtle already owned the premium corner.
+We plotted every brand on the two attributes the semantic scales said mattered most to buyers — price and processing power.
+Period 1 read cleanly: our budget product MOST was sitting nicely near the Savers' ideal, but MOVE was stranded out in the middle of nowhere, and Turtle already had the premium corner locked up.

-The decision: R&D MOVE toward the Shoppers — an under-served segment the forecasts said would grow.
+So we made the call to R&D MOVE toward the Shoppers — a segment nobody was really serving, and one the forecasts said was about to grow.

 Positioning · Period 3

-R&D in MarkStrat takes a full period to complete and another to reach shelves, so a repositioning decision is a bet on where the market will be, not where it is.
-While MOVE's project was in flight we held pricing discipline on MOST and kept buying the studies that told us the Shoppers were still coming.
+R&D takes a full period to finish and another before it reaches shelves, so any repositioning move is really a bet on where the market is heading, not where it sits today.
+While MOVE's project was in the pipeline, we held our pricing steady on MOST and kept buying the studies that confirmed the Shoppers were still on their way.

 Positioning · Period 5

-By Period 5 the capture was complete: MOVE sat on the Shopper ideal, converting that proximity into a 70%+ purchase-intent lead in the segment.
-MOST, meanwhile, fought Scorpion's SOLO and SOFT over the Savers — a fight we were losing on positioning but winning on awareness and budget.
+The repositioning paid off: MOVE was sitting right on the Shopper ideal, and that proximity turned into a purchase-intent lead of over 70% in the segment.
+MOST, meanwhile, was in a scrap with Scorpion's SOLO and SOFT over the Savers — a fight we were losing on pure positioning but winning on awareness and budget.

 Positioning · Period 8